Measuring Epistemic Humility in Multimodal Large Language Models: Abstract

 \section{Abstract}

 {Hallucinations in multimodal large language models (MLLMs)---where the model generates content inconsistent with the input image---pose significant risks in real-world applications, from misinformation in visual question answering to unsafe errors in decision-making.
 Existing benchmarks primarily test recognition accuracy, i.e., evaluating whether models can select the correct answer among distractors.
-This overlooks an equally critical capability for trustworthy AI: recognizing when none of the provided options are correct, a behavior reflecting epistemic humility.
-We present HumbleBench, a new hallucination benchmark designed to evaluate MLLMs' ability to reject plausible but incorrect answers across three hallucination types: object, relation, and attribute.
-Built from a panoptic scene graph dataset, we leverage fine-grained scene graph annotations to extract ground-truth entities and relations, and prompt GPT-4-Turbo to generate multiple-choice questions, followed by a rigorous manual filtering process.
+This overlooks another important capability for trustworthy AI: recognizing when none of the provided options is supported by the image and abstaining from committing to a false choice, a humility-related behavior.
+We present HumbleBench, a new hallucination benchmark designed to evaluate false-option rejection in MLLMs under a forced-choice multiple-choice setting with a ``None of the above'' option.
+Built from a panoptic scene graph dataset, we leverage fine-grained scene graph annotations for objects and relations, use candidate attribute cues, and prompt GPT-4-Turbo to generate multiple-choice questions, followed by a rigorous manual filtering process.
 Each question includes a ``None of the above'' option, requiring models not only to recognize correct visual information but also to identify when no provided answer is valid.
-We evaluate a variety of state-of-the-art MLLMs---including both general-purpose and specialized reasoning models---on HumbleBench and share valuable findings and insights with the community.
-By incorporating explicit false-option rejection, HumbleBench fills a key gap in current evaluation suites, providing a more realistic measure of MLLM reliability in safety-critical settings.
+We evaluate a variety of state-of-the-art MLLMs---including general-purpose, specialized reasoning, and proprietary models---on HumbleBench and report empirical findings for the community.
+By incorporating explicit false-option rejection, HumbleBench fills a key gap in current evaluation suites by assessing a narrower but important abstention-oriented behavior that is relevant to trustworthy multimodal reasoning.
 Our code and dataset are released publicly and can be accessed at \href{https://github.com/maifoundations/HumbleBench}{https://github.com/maifoundations/HumbleBench}.}